christhomas16/go-birding-website/README.md

 ## 💰 Pricing

-GoBirding AI is available starting at $0.99 in the App Store, making advanced AI-powered birding accessible to everyone.
+Go Birding AI is available starting at $0.99 in the App Store, making advanced AI-powered birding accessible to everyone.

 ## 🤝 Contributing